hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-20-how-to-open-link-in-new-tab-in-hugo.md

 I used the latter one (because it looks longer and safer...), but I guess both will work.

-Wiat, but how can I make sure that readers will open an internal link rather than opening in a new tab?
+Wait, but how can I make sure that readers will open an internal link rather than opening in a new tab?

 As [Agrim Prasad](https://agrimprasad.com/post/hugo-goldmark-markdown/) pointed out, you can use relative links: `[my amazing post](/posts/my-amazing-post/)`